Meriekje/2.1.-BaseDades_N2/README.md

 # 2.1.-BaseDades_N2
 This project involves creating a simple database model for a reduced version of YouTube.
-The database will store information about users, videos, channels, subscriptions, likes/dislikes, playlists, and comments.
+The database will store information about users, videos, tags, channels, subscriptions, likes/dislikes, playlists, and comments.

 ## Database Structure